Wiki · Concept · Last reviewed July 1, 2026

 Limits

-AsyncAPI does not guarantee that messages are delivered, ordered, authorized, private, or semantically safe.
-It describes an interface; it does not operate the broker, enforce retention, prevent replay, or prove consumer behavior.
+AsyncAPI does not guarantee that messages are delivered, ordered, authorized, private, non-replayable, current, or semantically safe.
+It describes an interface; it does not operate the broker, enforce retention, prevent replay, prove consumer behavior, or ensure that generated documentation matches production.
 The specification also warns against automatically deriving a receiver document from a sender document or vice versa, because channels, summaries, descriptions, operation identifiers, and infrastructure configuration may not be symmetrical.

 For agent systems, the main mistake is treating an event contract as permission to publish.
-A valid schema does not mean a model should trigger a shipment, payment, alert, robot motion, or account update.
-Event-driven side effects still need approval gates, identity, audit trails, replay protection, rate limits, and rollback plans.
+A valid schema does not mean a model should trigger a shipment, payment, alert, robot motion, account update, or compliance notification.
+Event-driven side effects still need approval gates, identity, audit trails, replay protection, rate limits, rollback plans, and post-incident review.

 Review Record